bekk/bekk-christmas/post/javascript/vanilla-spa.md

 ## Demo

-Bringing it all togeter and we have a working SPA.
+Bringing it all together and we have a working SPA.

 <iframe height="500" style="width: 100%;" scrolling="no" title="Vanilla SPA" src="https://codepen.io/dagfs/embed/abbrJYp?height=500&theme-id=default&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/dagfs/pen/abbrJYp'>Vanilla SPA</a> by Dag